TrystanLea/blog/pages/en/monitoring.md

 <div class="row">
   <div class="col2">
   The Octopus Agile EmonCMS dashboard is available in the apps module as well.
-It was originally designed as simulator, I wanted to see if the Agile tariff would work for me before switching but it also work well as a dashboard to track costs once you are on the tariff as well.<br><br>
+It was originally designed as simulator, I wanted to see if the Agile tariff would work for me before switching but it also works well as a dashboard to track costs once you are on the tariff.<br><br>
-  The dashboard makes it easy to work out how much you are spending and crucially what the average unit rate is for a given selected period.
+  The dashboard makes it easy to work out how much you are spending and crucially what the average unit rate is.
   <br><br>
   See the guide here on how to set up this app: <a href="https://guide.openenergymonitor.org/applications/octopusagile/">Octopus Agile Emoncms app</a>.
   <br><br>
   The screenshot on the right shows our whole house consumption over the last 60 days.
 Our average unit rate has been 11.6p/kWh which is 24% cheaper than the <a href="https://powercompare.co.uk/electricity-prices/">standard unit prices</a> for our area and an amazing 40% less than the previous tariff that we were on.
   <br><br>
-  Over the last 120 days (since we joined Octopus) the average unit price has been 10.9p/kWh, prices were a bit cheaper early on and we didnt have the heat pump on during more expensive hours as it was warmer.
+  Over the last 120 days (since we joined Octopus) the average unit price has been 10.9p/kWh, prices were a bit cheaper early on and we didnt have the heat pump running during more expensive hours as it was warmer.

   </div>
   <div class="col2">